Rasmus Lindh: Pro Mazda/Indy Pro 2000

 In September 2018, Lindh partook in the Pro Mazda category of the Chris Griffis Memorial Test with Juncos Racing.
 In February 2019, it was announced Lindh would race with Juncos in the newly re-branded Indy Pro 2000 Championship.
 In the first race at the Indianapolis GP, Lindh claimed his maiden single-seater win after starting from pole position.
 He achieved one final victory in the second race at Laguna Seca and once again finished as championship runner-up to Kirkwood.

 Indy Lights

 In October 2019, Lindh was named as one of Andretti Autosport's entrants in the Chris Griffis Memorial test.
 Two months later, Lindh joined HMD Motorsports for the second test at Sebring, setting the fastest time of the test.
 In March 2020, it was announced Lindh would partake in the Spring Training session at Homestead with Belardi Auto Racing who subsequently named him as their first driver signing for the 2020 season, which would subsequently be cancelled due to the COVID-19 pandemic.
-On September 8, 2021, it was reported on the RACER web site that Lindh had rejoined Juncos Hollinger Racing for rest of the 2021 Indy Lights season.
+On 8 September 2021, it was reported on the RACER web site that Lindh had rejoined Juncos Hollinger Racing for rest of the 2021 Indy Lights season.

-Lindh will return to Indy Lights, rebranded as Indy NXT, in 2023 with a full-time seat at HMD Motorsports in the #10 car sponsored by GarageXYZ.
+Lindh would return to Indy Lights, rebranded as Indy NXT, in 2023 with a full-time seat at HMD Motorsports in the No. 10 car sponsored by GarageXYZ.